NOVEMBER 3rd – 12th 2018

 For 2017 were heading back to Taal, a beautiful settlement on the banks of the Marshyangdi river.
-This stage takes you from Besi Sahar to Tall.
-There are plenty of ups and downs today.
+This stage takes you from Besi Sahar to Taal.
+There are plenty of ups and just a few downs today.
 We’ll be climbing up to 1700m above sea level.
-The terrain is STEEP loose rocky climbs with a number of water crossings.
-From around 20km to the finish the course is very tough, with long technical climbs.
+The climbs can be steep on loose rock and there will be a number of water crossings.
+From around 20km to the finish the course becomes very tough, with long technical climbs.

 - Date: November 5th